rajeevranjanpandey/GridMind-CT/README.md

 | v0.3.0    | Planned      | Extend simulation to multi-region grid behavior and graph refinement        |
 | v0.4.0    | Planned      | Integrate reinforcement learning modules and multi-agent reasoning support  |
 | v1.0.0    | Target       | Research-ready release with benchmarked results and publication-grade output |

+## Contributors

+GridMind-CT is a collaborative research initiative.
+The following individuals have contributed to its development:

+### Core Contributor
+- **Ganesh Kumar Pandey** – Project Lead, Model Architect, Power Systems Research
+  *Indian Institute of Technology Kharagpur, India *
+  Email: ganeshpandey.ee@gmail.com

+### External Contributions
+We welcome external contributions from researchers, engineers, and open-source contributors.
+To get involved:

+- Fork the repository
+- Make your changes in a feature branch
+- Submit a pull request with a clear description of your changes

+Please refer to the `CONTRIBUTING.md` file (coming soon) for contribution guidelines.

 ## Project Structure